-By far the biggest cause of deaths in the aftermath of result, is actually waterborne diseases.
+By far the biggest cause of deaths in the aftermath or result is actually waterborne diseases.

-Monsoons leave a lot of standing water in their wake, which serve as a breeding ground for many of these waterborne diseases.
+Monsoons leave a lot of standing water in their wake, which serves as a breeding ground for many of these waterborne diseases.

 13) Hiding Under A Highway Overpass or Crossing a River Will Protect You From A Tornado

-When it comes to tornadoes, there are wealth of theories out there telling you what to do and what not do when confronted by this violent storm.
+When it comes to tornadoes, there are a wealth of theories out there telling you what to do and what not to do when confronted by this violent storm.

-One very popular piece of advice that have been circulating for ages, and even made popular by some disaster movies, is to leave the relative safety of your car and take shelter underneath an overpass on the highway.
+One very popular piece of advice that has been circulating for ages and even made popular by some disaster movies is to leave the relative safety of your car and take shelter underneath an overpass on the highway.

-Experts have now debunk this theory.
-Contrary to popular believe, the effect of the tornado can be made worse by the construction of an overpass.
+Experts have now debunked this theory.
+Contrary to popular belief, the effect of the tornado can be made worse by the construction of an overpass.
 The overpass can cause the tornado to funnel and even accelerate underneath it, worsening its impact and potential to cause damage and harm.

 The advice given is to rather take shelter in the nearest possible ditch, or if you don't have any other choice, stay in the relative safety of your car.

-The second part of this section relates to another misconception or popular believe that crossing a river will protect you from a tornado.
+The second part of this section relates to another misconception, or popular belief that crossing a river will protect you from a tornado.
 It is unclear where this myth originated from.
-While it is true that the cool air near bodies of water can be disruptive to thunderstorms which can lead to tornadoes, it has no clear impact on a tornado itself.
+While it is true that the cool air near bodies of water can be disruptive to thunderstorms, which can lead to tornadoes, it has no clear impact on a tornado itself.

 Actually, the lower friction over the water of a river or dam may actually help to increase the wind speed inside a tornado.
 In other words, you are no less safe after crossing a river or two in an attempt to escape a tornado.

-(The Tri-State tornado of 1925 killed almost 700 hundred people and injure more than 2000, all while crossing both the Mississippi and Wabash rivers.)
+(The Tri-State tornado of 1925 killed almost 700 hundred people and injured more than 2000, all while crossing both the Mississippi and Wabash rivers.)

 Some tornadoes actually form over water.
 You may have seen videos and images of these water funnels, called water-sprouts.